 - Inform the insured about missed payments and a possible lapse

 After missed payments, the insurance company is required to inform the insured that they have missed payments and the policy is about to lapse.
 They cannot just cancel the policy without notice.

 As a result of the pandemic, new payment rules were enacted for many life insurance policies.
 States enacted emergency regulations to help provide relief to policyholders who might be struggling to pay life insurance policy premiums due to Covid-19.
 The most notable action most companies took was to extend grace periods, allowing policyholders to make late payments without their policy lapsing.
 Most companies extended their grace periods to 90 days.
 In some circumstances, the beneficiary of someone whose policy lapsed during Covid might actually be able to collect the benefits still.
 This is a complicated time, and each policy is different, so it's a good idea to contact an experienced attorney to discuss this matter.

 How To Reinstate A Lapsed Policy

 In most cases, if a life insurance policy lapses, the insured will have a certain amount of time in which to reinstate their policy.
 If you realize your policy lapsed and it was a mistake, you can usually get your policy reinstated within 15-30 days without any significant issues.
 However, if you wait longer, there are many more requirements you might have to meet to reinstate your policy.
-For example, you probably have to submit a reinstatement application, fill out a questionnaire regarding your health, and attest that your health condition hasn't changed since your policy was first approved.
 Handling any lapsed policy quickly will make it much simpler to reinstate the policy.